 ExpressVPN gives you the best encryption available: 256-bits with 5 separate protocols for various combinations of speed, security, and device accessibility – perfect for the beginner or advanced VPN-user.
 And with these hard-hitting settings, unlimited bandwidth, and no speed caps, ExpressVPN remains one of the fastest providers available.
 This makes them great for streaming Netflix, Hulu, and other video streaming services.

-ExpressVPN has more than 2,000 servers across 94 countries, and is based out of the British Virgin Islands.
+ExpressVPN has more than 3,000+ servers in 94 countries worldwide, and is based out of the British Virgin Islands.
 This means that not only do you get a great network of servers to choose from, but your data can’t be subpoenaed under major surveillance agreements like the Five, Nine, and Fourteen Eyes agreements.
 And because they aren’t beholden to these or other laws like them, ExpressVPN doesn’t keep logs on your traffic, DNS requests, IP address, or browsing history.

 - No logging policy well enforced